kajal-610/kajal-610/README.md

 - 👋 Hi, I’m Kajal
-- 👀 I’m interested in ...backend and robotics
+- 👀 I’m interested in ...Development and Operations
-- 🌱 I’m currently learning ...Ruby on Rails
+- 🌱 I’m currently learning ...Operations
 - 💞️ I’m looking to collaborate on ...
-Android apps and web apps
+Development
 - 📫 How to reach me ...You can reach me on LinkedIn----https://www.linkedin.com/in/kajal-narang-896703195

 <!---